BrepLLM: Enabling Large Language Models to Understand Boundary Representations: Method

-\textbf{Cross-modal Alignment Pre-training} aims to extract high-dimensional geometric and topological features from raw CAD data and align them with natural language descriptions, consisting of three steps. \textbf{(1) Graph Representation}: Brep models are converted into graphs by representing face-adjacency topology as graph edge, and representing parameterized fine-grained geometry as graph node via adaptive UV sampling; \textbf{(2) Feature Encoding}: A hierarchical BrepEncoder processes the graph and extracts both a global token representing the entire Brep and a sequence of node tokens corresponding to each face; \textbf{(3) Cross-modal Alignment}: The global Brep feature is aligned with text embeddings from a frozen CLIP text encoder (ViT-L/14) via the CLIP contrastive loss.
+\textbf{Cross-modal Alignment Pre-training} aims to extract high-dimensional geometric and topological features from raw CAD data and align them with natural language descriptions, consisting of three steps. \textbf{(1) Graph Representation}: B-rep models are converted into graphs by representing face-adjacency topology as edge, and representing parameterized fine-grained geometry as node via adaptive UV sampling; \textbf{(2) Feature Encoding}: A hierarchical BrepEncoder processes the graph and extracts both a global token representing the entire B-rep and a sequence of node tokens corresponding to each face; \textbf{(3) Cross-modal Alignment}: The global B-rep feature is aligned with text embeddings from a frozen CLIP text encoder (ViT-L/14) via CLIP contrastive loss.

-\textbf{Multi-stage LLM Fine-tuning} freezes the BrepEncoder and fine-tunes the pretrained language model Phi-2~\cite{Abdin2023Phi2} in three stages. \textbf{Stage I (Geometry-to-Vision Bridging)}: A lightweight MLP is trained to project Brep features into the LLM's Q-former input space; \textbf{Stage II (3D–Language Alignment)}: The Q-former and selected LLM layers are fine-tuned using LoRA; \textbf{Stage III (Mixture-of-Query Experts}: A residual Mixture-of-Query Experts module is introduced and jointly optimized to enhance the LLM’s understanding of Brep semantics.
+\textbf{Two-stage LLM Fine-tuning} freezes the BrepEncoder and fine-tunes the pretrained language model Qwen3-8B~\cite{qwen3technicalreport} in two stages. \textbf{Stage I (Geometry-to-Vision Bridging)}: A lightweight MLP is trained to project B-rep features into the Q-former input space; \textbf{Stage II (3D–Language Alignment)}: The Q-former and selected LLM layers are fine-tuned using LoRA.